 Here's yet another Bose QuietComfort 35 competitor.
 Sony crashed the noise cancellation party with its MDR-1000X back in 2016.

-Despite the fact they're now a few years old, they're still a top option for noise-cancelling headphones - even if Sony has upgraded its headphones a few times since.
+Despite the fact they're now a few years old, they're still a top option for noise-canceling headphones – even if Sony headphones have been upgraded several times since.

 It's attention to the minor details that gives the MDR-1000X the edge on the QC35s when paired with a Sony cell phone – Sony's X-factor, the LDAC codec and DSEE HX software, converts uncompressed or lossless 44.1kHz/16bit files to near Hi-Res quality sound.

-So these are a pair of active noise cancelling headphones that not only keep sound out really well, but make the audio coming through them sound a lot better.
+So these are a pair of active noise-canceling headphones that not only keep sound out really well, but make the audio coming through them sound a lot better.

 Who's it for and should you buy it?

 The Sony MDR-1000X Headphones are best suited for those constantly on long flights and hanging out in airports waiting for them.
 They have excellent noise cancellation abilities that rival and in some ways surpass Bose.
 Little tricks like Quick Attention Mode are supremely handy while you're on the flight and their long battery life should be more than enough to get you across the Atlantic and back.

 The MDR-1000X are, in almost every sense of the word, a premium pair of headphones.
 The faux-leather earpads are extremely comfortable for extended periods of time, and Hi-Res Audio through LDAC make both lossless and lossy audio sound amazing.

 Obviously, the MDR-1000X aren't the most inexpensive headphones on the market and, even when compared apples-to-apples with other noise-cancelling headphones out there, there are better deals to be found.
 Sony's headphones are priced and marketed towards that premium business-class crowd.